 The proposals include 146 new homes (apartments) which is an enabling development, helping to meet the substantial costs of restoring the Town Hall.
+11 social rented homes are included in the Grade II Listed Broadway Annexe and will be accessed direct from Town Hall Square.

 We are proposing two residential blocks taking design inspiration from the Town Hall and Hornsey Library.
 The Town Hall was designed as a series of simple volumes arranged together in a 'group plan'.
 The blocks are monolithic and are visually softened through the use of detailed metalwork.
 Stone surrounds create portal around openings in the main elevation.
 Hornsey Library continues this use of materiality by creating a composition of brick and precast concrete.
 The concrete has been designed with a relief pattern and creates a bold statement on the simple elevations.